vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar.md

 67 sidereal months and so 1809 nakṣatras.
 As the period contains 60 solar months, there are 2 intercalary months which are placed after every

 *Astrology based only on the sun and the moon.
-Later post Siddhantic, astrology in India is largely Graeco-Chaldean, and makes use of the signs of the zodiac, and of planetary position and motion.
+Later post Siddhāntic, astrology in India is largely Graeco-Chaldean, and makes use of the signs of the zodiac, and of planetary position and motion.

 * On & Dhanisthå day the moon got conjoined with both the B and a Delphinis at interval of 2 hours.